yuvrajsingh894/Induction-program/README.md

 -In that fresh morning the shabad made us feel more refreshed and filled with love towards God.

--After that the college welcomed us with tea, snacks and sweet.
+-After that the college welcomed us with tea, snacks and sweets.

 -The college entered our heart at first glance.
 Then we were called in the auditorium to attend our Inaugural